 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-Baked arctic char with vegetables on a plate with a fork and knife.
+Cooked arctic char fillet with vegetables and lemon on a plate with cutlery.

 Email this recipe!